Massachusetts

 You can do what the federal government won’t: fund resettlement.
 Help a local office to keep their doors open and their lights on.

-Three out of Massachusetts’s eleven resettlement offices will not resettle refugees after October.
+Three out of Massachusetts’s eleven resettlement offices will be unable to resettle refugees next year.

-Declines in arrivals and federal funding have forced The U.S. Conference of Catholic Bishops and Episcopal Migration Ministries to withdraw from the U.S. Refugee Admissions Program this fall.
+Declines in arrivals and federal funding have forced The U.S. Conference of Catholic Bishops and Episcopal Migration Ministries to withdraw from the U.S. Refugee Admissions Program.
 Together, these two resettlement agencies oversee 78 of the U.S.’s 360 resettlement offices.

 Catholic Charities Boston, The Organization for Refugee and Immigrant Success in Worcester, and Catholic Charities of Springfield are three of those offices.